cloud-66-internal/help.cloud66.com/_rails/guides/deploying-your-first-rails-app.md

     Using a Private Git Repo
 </h3>

 <p>Lets add the Cloud 66 public key.
-This allows us to connect to your Git repo (read only access) and deploy your app for you.</p>
+This allows us to connect to your Git repo (with read only access) and deploy your app.</p>

 <ul>
     <li>